-We pass, like strangers, quickly down the hall.
+We pass, like strangers, quickly down our hall.

-His night shift over, dove into his sleep.
+His night shift over, sun will speed his sleep.

 No pity has the morn for me to stall;

 It’s time to take the baby to his keep.

 To work and to the sitter; life’s a sigh!

 But on my coffee table, there’s a note